 John the Baptist said that Jesus would baptize people in the Holy Spirit (Mark 1:8).
 This happened on the day of Pentecost after his resurrection, when the Spirit dramatically gave new power to the disciples (Acts 2).
 This included speaking that was understood by people from other nations (verse 6).
 Similar miracles happened on a few other occasions as the church grew (Acts 10:44-46; 19:1-6), but there is no indication that these miracles happened to all new believers.

-Paul says that all believers are baptized in the Holy Spirit into one body—the church (1 Corinthians 12:13).
+Paul says that all believers are baptized in the Holy Spirit into one body – the church (1 Corinthians 12:13).
 Everyone who has faith is given the Holy Spirit (Galatians 3:14).
 Whether miracles happen to them or not, all believers have been baptized with the Holy Spirit.
-It is not necessary to seek any particular miracle as proof of this.
+We have Jesus’ promise; it is not necessary to seek any particular miracle as proof of this.

 The book of Acts shows that the Spirit empowered the church’s growth.
 The Spirit gave the disciples power to testify about Jesus (Acts 1:8).
 He gave the disciples great boldness in preaching Christ (Acts 4:8, 31; 6:10).
 He gave instructions to Philip and later transported him (Acts 8:29, 39).